This article was last updated on September 24, 2019.

 - Create a couple of marketing campaigns directed around the influencers to drive awareness to a larger set of your target market.

-According to a Pew Research Center survey, 77% of Americans now own and use an internet-enabled smartphone.
-Because of this pervasive use, marketers are counting on the public to always have their mobile device on hand so they can Snap, Tweet, Like and Share company branding whenever and wherever.
+According to a Pew Research Center survey, 5 billion people now own and use an internet-enabled smartphone.
+Because of this prevalent use, marketers are counting on the public to always have their mobile device on hand to Snap, Tweet, Like and Share company branding whenever and wherever.

-Companies use social media contests and giveaways to connect with their audience and garner greater numbers of leads.
-In exchange for a post like, page visit or even submitting a personal email address, companies will offer exclusive deals, coupons or product giveaways.
+Companies use social media contests and giveaways to connect with their audience and garner higher numbers of leads.
+In exchange for a post like, page visit or even submitting a personal email address, companies will offer exclusive deals.
 Some businesses will send special coupon codes and insider deals via text message to leads that have provided a phone number.

-Social media contests and giveaways have proven to be very effective for many companies looking to increase website traffic, generate leads, or build a social following.
-These contests and giveaways can be posted directly on a brand’s social media page, or with a CMS plugins like KingSumo or on a third-party site like Heyo.
+Social media contests and giveaways have proven to be very useful for many companies looking to increase website traffic, generate leads, or build a social following.
+These contests and giveaways can be posted directly on a brand’s social media page.
+You can also use CMS plugins like ShortStack, or a third-party site like Heyo.
 Research the pros and cons of each option before deciding on what will work best for your brand.

 What You Can Do